 The hierarchical structure in a dataset might contain many levels, as shown in the 5-level structure of Fig. 20.1.
-However, sometimes we decide to exclude some levels from our analysis, and in this section, we give a few comments related to 2 common scenarios.
-In order to estimate the variation and the effects at the different levels, a minimal amount of replication is necessary at all levels.
-This may be intuitively obvious.
-If, for example, all municipalities included only a single community, then there would be no way of distinguishing between municipality and community effects.
-Another potential problem for the analysis is a highly variable replication at one of the hierarchical levels (eg if some municipalities contain only one community while others contain many communities).
+However, sometimes we decide to exclude some levels from our analysis, and in this section, we give a few comments related to two common scenarios.
+In order to estimate the variation and the effects at the different levels, a certain minimal amount of replication is necessary at all levels.
+This is intuitively obvious because, if, for example, all batches contained only a single litter, then there would be no way of distinguishing between batch and litter effects.
+Another potential problem for the analysis is a strongly variable replication at one of the hierarchical levels (eg if some batches contain only one litter while others contain up to 10 litters).
 To detect such problems, it is worthwhile to compute the range and average of the number of replications at each hierarchical level.
-There is no definitive rule as to the minimal replication but whenever the average number of replicates is less than 2 and/or more than half of the units are unreplicated, problems can be anticipated.
-In the Brazilian diarrhea dataset of Example 20.1, there is moderate replication at all levels, and later analyses of the data will indeed show that the variation can be estimated well at all levels (Examples
+There is no definitive rule as to the minimal replication but, whenever the average number of replicates is less than 2 and/or more than half of the units are unreplicated, problems can be anticipated.
+To illustrate the arbitrariness of such a rule, the Reunion Island dataset of Example 20.1 had, on average, only 1.9 lactations per cow without substantially impeding the analysis (Examples 21.3, 22.7-9, 22.11).
+If some levels need to be omitted in the hierarchy, it is useful to keep those at which principal predictors reside and those showing a lot of variation in a null model (ie without fixed effects) or based on descriptive statistics.

-Example 20.1 Hierarchical data structure of Brazilian diarrhea data data = brazil
+Example 20.1 Hierarchical data structure of Reunion Island data

+$data = reu_cfs$